 DOC is responsible for making sure there are healthy populations of whitebait in our rivers and the whitebait fishery is sustainable.
 Whitebaiters tell us their catches are smaller than they used to be.
 Four of the six whitebait species are classified as At Risk or Threatened.
 What should we do?

-The first step is to ask all New Zealanders to tell us what they think about whitebait management.
+The first step was to ask all New Zealanders to tell us what they think about whitebait management.

 Drop-in sessions held nationwide